project-lv/penal-codes/src/Chapter_5.md

 ## Article I — General Overview

 **§501.
 Definition.**
-Controlled substances refer to any chemical, compound, or material listed under San Andreas Drug Scheduling Regulations deemed to have potential for abuse or dependence.
+Controlled substances refer to any chemical, compound, or material listed under the San Andreas Drug Scheduling Regulations deemed to have potential for abuse or dependence.
 This chapter governs the possession, manufacture, distribution, and trafficking of such substances.

 **§502.
 Drug Schedules.**